celskeggs/reduct/spec.md

 If the REGISTERS field contains the number 3, for example, then registers 0, 1, and 2 may be used by the program in appropriate locations.
 The program is not well-formed if its execution would require accessing any registers not included by the REGISTERS field.

+In addition to the numbered registers, there is also an implicit accumulator register, which is also 64-bits.

 #### Buffers

 The BUFFERSIZE field specifies the size of the program's scratch buffer.
 This size is measured in bytes.
 The buffer may be used by certain operations that work with arrays of bytes.